Steve Buscemi: Marriage and interests

-Buscemi grew up pronouncing his name as /buːˈsɛmi/, in an anglicized way.
-In Sicily, where his ancestors are from, it is pronounced as /buːˈʃɛmi/.
+Buscemi grew up pronouncing his name as /buːˈsɛmi/ boo-SEH-mee, in an anglicized way.
+In Sicily, where his ancestors are from, it is pronounced as /buːˈʃɛmi/ boo-SHEH-mee.
 He once quipped, "I had to go to Sicily to find out I pronounce my name wrong."

 Buscemi married Jo Andres in 1987; they were married until her death on January 6, 2019.
-They had one son.
+They had one son, Lucian Buscemi born on June 30, 1990.

-Buscemi is a noted fan of the musical group Beastie Boys.
+Buscemi is a fan of the musical group Beastie Boys.
 He appears in the music video for the band's 2011 song "Make Some Noise", which was nominated for MTV Video of the Year.
 He also has a post-credit scene in the Spike Jonze–directed documentary Beastie Boys Story in which he pokes fun at the commercial failure of the group's second studio album, Paul's Boutique; "When the tree fell in the forest, nobody heard that shit", jokes Buscemi.
 Buscemi sang in "The Broadway Song" for Lou Reed's 2003 album The Raven.
 Until 2025, Buscemi resided in Park Slope, Brooklyn, where he was given the key to the city in 2021.
 He previously resided in Sunset Strip, Los Angeles.

 In early 2025, he married Karen Ho.
-The couple reside in Manhattan.
+The couple currently resides in Manhattan.

 Injuries

 Buscemi was stabbed multiple times in April 2001 at the Firebelly Lounge in Wilmington, North Carolina, while shooting the film Domestic Disturbance.
 He had intervened in a bar fight between Vince Vaughn, Scott Rosenberg, and two local men.
 He was discharged from the hospital after treatment.

-On May 8, 2024, Buscemi was the victim of an unprovoked attack in Midtown Manhattan, New York, when he was punched in the face.
+On May 8, 2024, Buscemi was the victim of an unprovoked attack in Midtown Manhattan, when he was punched in the face.
 The 66-year-old was taken to a nearby hospital with bruising, swelling, and bleeding to his left eye.
-His publicist said later in a statement that Buscemi had recovered from the attack.
+His publicist later said in a statement that Buscemi had recovered from the attack.